Dating Tips For Women When Dating A Guy And The Best Way To Respond

 He’s just throwing you chum bait.
 He’s letting you know he’s swimming in the deep waters and sees you on the shoreline.
 He’s got a shark eye on you. *wink*

-Maybe, just maybe, a part of you realizes that truth.
-But then you start to ask yourself why won’t he ask me out?
-Or is he afraid to ask me out?
+Then you start to ask yourself “why won’t he ask me out?”
+Or “is he afraid to ask me out?”

-This confusion often leads to both a “making excuses” for his not-asking-you-out behavior (he’s shy, he’s damaged, etc.) and you start feeling undesirable.
+Often this leads to a “making excuses” for his not-asking-you-out behavior (he’s shy, he’s damaged, his ex ruined him, his boss makes him work too late, his mom always needs him, etc.) but even with those justifications, you start feeling undesirable.

-You want to discover what went wrong and want answers why doesn’t he ask me out and with hopeful thinking you daydream about when will he ask me out?
+You want to discover what went wrong and want answers to why doesn’t he ask me out and when will he ask me out?
+Being a competent female, you feel a swell of take-action rising inside.

 If you jump in with texting him your exact schedule (too much information for a guy), your availability for a date that weekend (too pushy/he didn’t ask you out) and hit “send” he will think the following:

-- Wait a minute, I think she’s pushing for a hook-up.
+- Oh, wait a minute, I think she’s pushing for a hook-up.

 But, he texted me.